dan-edie/Hawaiian-Weather-with-SQLAlchemy/README.md

-# sqlalchemy-challenge
+# Hawaiian Weather with SQLAlchemy

-Project that uses SQL and SQLalchemy along with Pandas to perform data analysis
+This is a project that uses SQL and SQLAlchemy to perform data analysis.

-This project uses data from specific Hawaiian weather stations.
-A full year's worth of preciptation data is used to create a plot with Matplotlib.
-The top reporting stations are also pulled and identified.
-Temperature data is also examined and shown in a plot.
+This project uses data from specific NWS Hawaiian weather stations.
+A full years worth of preciptation data is extracted with SQLAlchemy and used to create plots with Matplotlib.
+The top reporting stations are pulled and identified, and temperature data is examined and shown in a plot.

-For extra work, data was queried and pulled to create a plot of normal temparatures over a specific period of time.
+In addition, data was queried and pulled to create a plot of normal temparatures over a specified period of time.

-SQLalchemy is a great tool for accessing data and using Pandas to organize and present it.

 Next steps:
 - More projects that require querying data with SQLalchemy